iamjohnmeyers/Sis-App/README.md

 ## After (The Solution) 😍
 ![](https://raw.githubusercontent.com/iamjohnmeyers/Sis-App/master/readme%20images/after.jpg)
 My solution was to create an app that would replace the role of the rudimentary signs.
-With an
+The solution would also include some new features previously impossible with the old paper system, such as screen flashing, and caregiver switching.

-I created the app in Android Studio using Java ☕ and Android Jetpack libraries. 🚀
+I created and debugged the app in Android Studio using Java ☕ and Android Jetpack libraries. 🚀

+This solution runs on two cheap Android tablets that have screen dimming disabled.

 ## Features 💡
 ![](https://raw.githubusercontent.com/iamjohnmeyers/Sis-App/master/readme%20images/features.png)